KainosSoftwareLtd/vision-processing-web-tool/README.md

 3. Double click to run each of the installers, 1-4, in order one at a time.

       a.
-The installer will look like the image below - keep hititng continue / agree to proceed.
+The installer will look like the image below - keep hitting continue / agree to proceed.

       ![](https://github.com/KainosSoftwareLtd/vision-processing-web-tool/blob/master/installs.png)